Apply

 Student Success Workshops

-In conjunction with review sessions the students will be introduced to a number of Student Success Workshops offered through Student Services of the University of Regina.
-The Workshops would consist of:
+Along with review sessions, the students will be introduced to various Student Success Workshops.
+The Workshops will consist of:

 • Note Taking & Reading